K.E.M.

 All residents are provided with hostel rooms within 1km of the hospital.
 Resident room is available in the department for on-call days.

 Every reporting room has internet service on the desktop available there.
-MRI and CT reporting rooms have high speed WiFi available
+Some sections of the department have access to high speed WiFi.

-The central college library and the intradepartment library are stocked adequately with books and journals.
+The central college library and the intradepartmental library are stocked adequately with books and journals.

 The hospital premise is a network poor area.
 Everyone prefers two different network services to make the best for communication.
 Hence the internet service have been well taken care of.